opensearch-project/security/CONTRIBUTING.md

 ### Is this where I should bring up potential security vulnerabilities?

-Due to the sensitive nature of security vulnerabilities, please report all potential vulnerabilities directly by by following the steps outlined on the [SECURITY.md](https://github.com/opensearch-project/security/blob/main/SECURITY.md) document.
+Due to the sensitive nature of security vulnerabilities, please report all potential vulnerabilities directly by following the steps outlined on the [SECURITY.md](https://github.com/opensearch-project/security/blob/main/SECURITY.md) document.

 ### Who should I contact if I have further questions?

-You can reach out to any member of the OpenSearch-Security team but specific contacts include Stephen Crawford (steecraw@amazon.com), Dave Lago (davelago@amazon.com), and Peter Nied (petern@amazon.com).
+You can always file an [issue](https://github.com/opensearch-project/security/tree/a57fd0a745a398b1fb7ba005bda44d0e55f5fc88/.github/ISSUE_TEMPLATE) for any question you have about the project.
+Alternatively, you can reach out to specific contacts helping to organize the project: Stephen Crawford (steecraw@amazon.com), Dave Lago (davelago@amazon.com), and Peter Nied (petern@amazon.com).